-The observations of the fainter subset were carried out using the OSIRIS instrument at the 10.4 m Gran Telescopio Canarias (GTC) in MOS mode.\footnote{\url{www.gtc.iac.es/instruments/osiris/osirisMOS.php}} The first run started in the second semester of 2014 (2014B in Table \ref{tab:faint_camps}), just after the OSIRIS mosaic observations.
+The observations of the faint subset were carried out using the OSIRIS instrument at the GTC telescope in MOS-mode.\footnote{\url{www.gtc.iac.es/instruments/osiris/osirisMOS.php}} The first run started in the second semester of 2014 (2014B in Table \ref{tab:faint_camps}), just after the OSIRIS mosaic observations.
 In addition, spectroscopic MOS mode observations for Lockman-SpReSO also began shortly after the technical commissioning of the OSIRIS MOS mode \citep{Cedillo2018}.
 The schedule and essential information on the runs can be seen in Table \ref{tab:faint_camps}.
-The masks were designed using the telescope's software, the OSIRIS Mask Designer (MD) (\citealt{MaskDesigner2004}, \citealt{MaskDesigner2016}).
+The masks were designed using the telescope's software, the OSIRIS Mask Designer (MD; \citealt{MaskDesigner2004}, \citealt{MaskDesigner2016}).

-Each mask has been observed using two different grisms covering the blue and red part of the optical spectrum.
-The resolution used was intermediate and nearly constant throughout the observations.
-The blue region was observed with the R500B grism, which provides a wavelength coverage of 3600-7200 \angstrom\ and a nominal dispersion of 3.54 \angstrom\ pixel$^{-1}$.
+Each mask was observed using two different grisms covering the blue and red part of the optical spectrum at an intermediate resolution.
+The blue region was observed with the R500B grism, which provides a wavelength coverage of 3600--7200 \angstrom\ and a nominal dispersion of 3.54 \angstrom\ pixel$^{-1}$.
 The red part was covered with two grisms (R500R and R1000R).
-The former has a wavelength coverage of 4800-10000 \angstrom\ and has a dispersion of 4.88 \angstrom\ pixel$^{-1}$, while the latter has a range of 5100-10000 \angstrom\ and has a dispersion of 2.62 \angstrom\ pixel$^{-1}$.
+The former has a wavelength coverage of 4800--10000 \angstrom\ and a dispersion of 4.88 \angstrom\ pixel$^{-1}$, while the latter has a range of 5100--10000 \angstrom\ and a dispersion of 2.62 \angstrom\ pixel$^{-1}$.